How to Cream Butter and Sugar

 Step 3: Scrape down the bowl

 Handle the Heat bakers know the critical importance of scraping down your attachment, the sides of your mixing bowl, and the bottom of your mixing bowl at least once when creaming (and at least once more after adding the eggs).
 This ensures a consistently beaten mixture.

-What happens when you don’t scrape down your mixing bowl when beating butter and sugar?
+What happens when you don’t scrape down your mixing bowl with a rubber spatula when beating butter and sugar?
 You end up with unincorporated clumps of butter that can often ‘explode’ when they hit the heat of the oven.
 If you’ve ever baked a batch of cupcakes where 10 of them look fine but one or two look like they burst open… well that was probably from an unincorporated piece of butter.
 Same can happen to cookies.

 Step 4: Proceed with recipe

 Typically the next steps will be to add the eggs, vanilla, and the dry ingredients.
 Some more complex cake recipes will have you separate eggs or add the ingredients in alternatingly.
 Whatever the next steps are, all other ingredients will incorporate a lot better if your butter is properly creamed.

 Tessa’s tip: If you’re worried your butter has warmed up too much, especially for basic cookie dough recipes, use eggs that are at a cooler temperature.
 This goes against most advice that calls for room temperature eggs, but the temperature of your butter is more important.
 You’ll just need to beat the cooler eggs in a little longer to properly emulsify.